DJFPaul/grandMA2-Chataigne-Module/README.md

   - Grandmaster Fader Value (Unsure if feasible)
 </details>

----
-### ⚠️ Below documentation is currently active work in progress.  ⚠️
----

 ## Preparing grandMA2

 If you have not used the MA2 Web Remote before, you will need to enable it first.